Incanus3/notes/Pocitace/jujutsu.md

 	- `-c <rev>` push this change by creating a bookmark
 - `jj git fetch` - fetch changes from git remote
 #### informative
-- `jj status`
-	- shows repo status
+- `jj status` - shows repo status
 	- `--no-pager`
-- `jj log`
+- `jj show` - show details of revision
-	- prints the change log
+- `jj log` - prints the change log
 	- `-r` - which revisions to show, e.g.:
 		- `jj log -r 'heads(all())'` will print all heads
 	- `--limit n`
+- `jj op log` - shows a log of all operations
+	- this is useful when making more edits without creating a new change
 #### configuration
 - `jj git init`
 	- initializes a new repo with git as storage